gat786/devops-stuff/static/blogs/gcloud/workload-identity-federation/with-aws.md

 assume GCP Service Account identity.

-![External Identity Providers that you can use with WIF](/images/gcp/external-identities-gcp.png)
+![External Identity Providers that you can use with WIF](/images/gcp/external-identities-gcp.png) _List of external Workloads that you can authenticate as a GCP Service Account using WIF_

 Crazy tech, but they have managed to keep it very simple (atleast I think it is simple, it might be confusing, but thats what I am trying to solve here).
 It